muertos/rbd-sync/README.md

 # RBD Sync
 Migrates or synchronizes RBD images, including snapshots, between two Ceph clusters for a specific pool.
 - `--export`: Snapshots source image and exports all snapshots of image into destination.
 - `--sync`: Transfers only the differences between the source and destination images.
+Will fail if `--export` has not been used initially.

 Only boot a VM with the migrated volume after performing a sync of the RBD image data, otherwise the filesystem may be corrupt resulting in a VM that does not boot.